tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 than 10 times the current timer value, implementations MAY reset the timer to the initial value.

-Note that because retransmission for handshake and not dataflow, the effect on congestion of shorter timeouts is smaller than in generic protocols such as TCP or QUIC.
+Note that because retransmission is for the handshake and not dataflow, the effect on congestion of shorter timeouts is smaller than in generic protocols such as TCP or QUIC.
 Experience with DTLS 1.2, which uses a simpler "retransmit everything on timeout" approach, has not shown